cosmos/iavl/design.md

-  removed at checkpoints where `orphan.version <= lastCheckpointVersion`. this has the effect of slowly collapsing and shrinking past checkpoints. it uses the least amount of disk space. highest throughput, probably useful for validators or query nodes which don't need to maintain a full history in SC. similar to `pruning = nothing` but an order of magnitude faster.
+  removed at checkpoints where `orphan.version <= lastCheckpointVersion`. this has the effect of slowly collapsing and shrinking past checkpoints. it uses the least amount of disk space. highest throughput, probably useful for validators or query nodes which don't need to maintain a full history in SC. similar to `pruning=everything` but an order of magnitude faster.

 - `snapshot` - each checkpoint materializes a full snapshot to disk, that is, all nodes where `node.version > lastCheckpointVersion`. checkpoint interval will always be honored, but the soft memory